 Arctic Fetal Alcohol Spectrum Disorders Regional Training Center

 From 2008-2014 the UAA Center for Behavioral Health Research and Services provided education and training about fetal alcohol spectrum disorders (FASDs) to health and allied health care providers and students in Alaska and beyond through the Arctic FASD Regional Training Center (Arctic FASD RTC).
 Funding was provided by the Centers for Disease Control and Prevention.

 National Organization on Fetal Alcohol Syndrome (NOFAS) Resources

 NOFAS has a variety of resources available to assist families living with and professionals working with individuals with an FASD.
-Their latest brochure Hope for Children Living with FASD: 4 Programs That Work! is now available.
-Click here to find out more.

 There is no known safe amount of alcohol to drink while pregnant.

-Visit CDC's website to learn more.
+Visit CDC's website on FASDs to learn more.